alasin/dl-paper-reviews/reviews/in.md

 2. IN is also able to deduce abstract system properties like potential energy by extending their proposed approach.

-3. IN also shows good results for experiement settings that it wasnt trained for, like using different number of balls at test time compared to fixed number at train time.
+3. IN also shows good results for experiment settings that it wasn't trained for, like using different number of balls at test time compared to fixed number at train time.
 This can be attributed to its delineation of object and relation functions.

 **Notes**

 1. Authors could have talked about memory and time complexities as we make the system more complex.

-2. It's a good starting point to model the intuitive physics engine humans have.
+2. It's a good starting point to model the intuitive physics engine that humans have.